ashley90621-max/ashley90621-max/README.md

 ---

-If you'd like, please take a look at my selected projects below — built to solve real problems.
+If you'd like, please take a look at my selected projects below.

 ## Selected Projects